springfall2008/batpred/README.md

   - predbat.low_rate_end - End time of the next low rate
   - predbat.rates - The current energy rates in P (also can be charted)
   - predbat.rates_export - The current energy export rates in P (also be be charted)
+  - predbat.car_soc - The expected charge level of your car at the end of the simulation.
+Can also be charted.
+  - predbat.car_soc_best - The expected charge level of your car at the end of the simulation using the proposed SOC%/Window.
+Can also be charted.

 Example data out: